Exercise and Depression – Can exercise really help to improve your mood?

 Determine what you want to achieve before you begin to exercise for depression.

 Based on your goals you can plan a routine to achieve your goals.

 You might just want to improve your mood to get through the day, or maybe you want to improve your fitness level to reach a specific target.

-Do you want to exercise alone or in a group?
+3. Do I want to exercise alone or in a group?

 Depending on your answer will help determine the types of exercise suitable for you.

 If you like to exercise alone you may want to start a routine at home.
 Home DVD programs are perfect for that.
 You can start a personal yoga routine or go for walks alone or with a pet.

 Exercise can improve your self-esteem and help you feel more in control of your life.

 The social benefits of exercise can be achieved by joining group fitness classes or joining a social walking group.